hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/06_DGE_DESeq2_analysis2.md

 ## Define contrasts and extract results table
 res_tableOE <- results(dds, contrast = c("sampletype", "MOV10_overexpression", "control"))
 ```

->**NOTE:** In the most recent version of DEseq2, the shrinkage of LFC estimates is **not performed by default**.
-This means that you have to run an additional step on your result object with the function `lfcShrink()` to generate the shrunken lfc estimate.
-[Click here](https://support.bioconductor.org/p/95695/) for more information on how to do this.

 **The order of the names determines the direction of fold change that is reported.** The name provided in the second element is the level that is used as baseline.
 So for example, if we observe a log2 fold change of -2 this would mean the gene expression is lower in Mov10_oe relative to the control.